 You want your Instagram profile to be discoverable even outside the main app, and tie into your other marketing initiatives.
 Plus, you want your restaurant’s brand to be closely associated with the account.
 That’s why optimizing your profile for SEO is essential, and core to this is crafting a good bio.
 Here’s what to do:

-- Use your restaurant’s name or a close variation of it as your account name
+- When choosing an Instagram username, use your restaurant’s name or a close variation of it as your account name

 - Write your full brand name for your display name

 - Link your official website in the space provided